sandeep-iitr/Learnings-Big-Data-Machine-Learning/Artificial-Intelligenc/README.md

 - pattern database: store the exact solution cost for every possible subproblem instance.
 This is calculated by searching back from the goal.

+---
+---
+---

+## Local Search Strategies
+Good, where path to goal is irrevalent, and what matters is goal state.
+- We don't do a systematic search

+### Hill Climbing Search
+- No memory, blindfolded. generate all possible positions and pick the best.
+- Eg: Conitnue move toward a direction of increasing value. (value may be the closeness to the goal)
+- Greedy local search.
+- **Beam Search**: variant of hill climbing, where we use the size of beam for parallel branches.
+Eg: beam size = 3, we start from 3 random initial states, and generate successors, then pick the next 3 best successor states.
+It works better than randomly doing the 3 starts.
+As we can skip the bad branches.

+### Simulated Annealing
+Balance between exploration and expoitation

+Algorithm
+- Compare next state to the current state:
+  - Better: Pick it
+  - Worse: Pick it with a probability P = e^((E)/(T)).
+E is how much worse this solution
+    - If this is very very bad solution (-ve infinity): P = 0.
+    - If T is very high (initial start of the problem): we choose the another state.
+This is exploration time.
+    - If T is 0, we go back in case of worst state.

+### Genetic Algorithm
+- Steps:
+  - Selection
+  - Cross Over
+  - Mutation